SNUCSE-CTA/HomLA/README.md

 A tool that computes optimal and approximate local alignments between two genomic sequences encrypted by HE schemes

-## Binary files for Linux

-opt_tfhe: Returns score and location of an optimal local alignment using TFHE scheme.<br/>
-app_tfhe: Returns score and location of an approximate local alignment using TFHE scheme.<br/>
-app_heaan: Returns score of an approximate local alignment using HEAAN scheme.

 ## Requirement

 OpenMP<br/>